 The principle of the open internet — that all web traffic and content should be treated equally, no matter what — has been debated and challenged for decades.
-Once offered federal protection, this foundational internet standard, which shapes how you use, consume, and produce content online, now sits in the government’s crosshairs.
+Once offered federal protection, this foundational internet standard, which shapes how you use, consume, and produce content online, has recently been dismantled.

 DreamHost is taking a stand for freedom of speech and the open internet.
 Here’s our guide to what net neutrality is, why everyone who’s ever opened a web browser should care, what it means for your website, and most importantly, how you can join the fight.

 It’s a dry, technical-sounding phrase for an idea that directly impacts anyone with an internet connection.
 Unless you’ve been avoiding the news lately (and these days, who can blame you?), the term probably at least sounds familiar.

 Net neutrality, sometimes called the open internet, is the idea that any and all traffic on the internet is treated equally and fairly; it gets from its source to its destination as quickly and as efficiently as possible.
 Every website, from Netflix to your WordPress site, loads at the same speed and quality.

 It almost feels weird to define such a basic status-quo principle that has governed our day-to-day browsing.
 Net neutrality is how the internet has operated from the beginning.
 In February 2015 the Federal Communications Commission (FCC), then led by Obama-appointed Tom Wheeler, passed regulations to legally protect the principles of net neutrality.

 You may have taken for granted that the internet would always be free and open.
 But unfortunately, times have changed.

 What Could Happen If Net Neutrality Isn’t Regulated?